glorphindale/langohr.docs/articles/queues.md

 receives 5000 messages and then acknowledges them all at once.
 The broker will not send message 5001 unless it receives an acknowledgement.

 In AMQP parlance this is know as *QoS* or *message prefetching*.
 Prefetching is configured on a per-channel (typically) or per-connection (rarely used) basis.
-To configure prefetching per channel, use the {AMQP::Channel#prefetch} method.
+To configure prefetching per channel, use the `langohr.basic/qos` function.
 Let us return to the example we used in the "Message acknowledgements" section:

-{% gist %}
+{% gist 062357d99c9b63f1b518 %}

 In that example, one consumer prefetches three messages and another consumer prefetches just one.
 If we take a look at the output that the example produces, we will see that `consumer1` fetched four messages and acknowledged one.
 After that, all subsequent messages were delivered to `consumer2`:

-{% gist %}
+{% gist 00ea1388dea0c93eb327 %}

 <span class="alert alert-error">The prefetching setting is ignored for consumers that do not use explicit acknowledgements.</span>